If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Staff No Item Description - useless item.
 The Encyclopedia.txt file in the development files has an item description for this object: "Finely crafted single piece of wood."
 HiredGunsDemo-Staff.png

 Whisky "Rare alchoholic drink since the severing of ties with earth.
-Substitutes have been deleloped [sic] but none compare with the scottish originals." - Healing item, cures around 25% health HiredGunsDemo-Whisky.png
+Substitutes have been deleloped [sic] but none compare with the scottish originals." - Healing item, cures around 25% health.
+HiredGunsDemo-Whisky.png

 D.T.S Module 'Ultra' Proto No Item Description - This is a supposed prototype DTS module.
 It effectively gives you permanent Farsight by showing the possessing character all of the current floor map as soon as they enter a floor.
-Note this has the same graphic as what became the final game normal DTS module.
+Note this has the same graphic as what became the final game's normal DTS module.
 This item is also alluded to in the games' paper manual, there's talk of a "Guild Ultra" DTS with improved mapping ability so it presumably was intended to be in the game and not just a cheat item.
 HiredGunsDemo-DemoDTSProto.png

 PSI-AMP LVL6 SHIFT No Item Description - A cut psi amp.
 This can be used, but it's not clear what, if anything, it does.
 HiredGunsDemo-cutpsi1.png